Arif-PhyChem/MLQD/README.md

 ```

 ## Model training on your own data <a name="training"></a> [[Go to Top](#Top)]
 Here we will show how to train data on you data.
-If you don't have your own data, you can go to our recently released dataset [QDDSET-1: A Quantum Dissipative Dynamics Dataset](https://github.com/Arif-PhyChem/QDDSET "Named link title") and download the data.
-If you don't want to train own model and want to use our provided ready made trained models, click here [Coming soon] and how to to propagate dynamics with it, go to [Dynamics Propagation](#propagation)
+If you don't have your own data, you can go to our recently released dataset [QD3SET-1: A Quantum Dissipative Dynamics Dataset](https://github.com/Arif-PhyChem/QD3SET "Named link title") and download the data.
+If you don't want to train own model and want to use our provided ready made trained models, click here [Coming soon] and how to to propagate dynamics with it, go to [Dynamics Propagation](#propagation).

 ### Training a model along with the preparation of training data and optimization of hyperparameters <a name="preparation"></a>